manheim/jenkinsfile-pipeline/README.md

 A reusable pipeline template to build and deploy an application serially across multiple environments, using [Jenkins](https://www.jenkins.io/) and [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/).

 # Requirements and Assumptions
+1. Your application and deployment process is available in a github repo.
-1. You have an application that can build an artifact that can be deployed.
-By default, the artifact will be built with `./bin/build.sh`, but this can be changed.
+2. You have an application that can be built in some way.
+By default, you can provide a `./bin/build.sh` to build your artifact.
-2. Your application artifact can be deployed to an environment.
-By default, the artifact will be deployed with `./bin/deploy.sh`, but this can be changed.
+3. Your application artifact can be deployed to an environment in some way.
+By default, you can provide a `./bin/deploy.sh` to deploy your artifact.
-3. You've imported jenkinsfile-pipeline-library to your Jenkins instance.
+4. You've imported jenkinsfile-pipeline-library to your Jenkins instance.
 ![Importing Pipeline Library](./images/import-jenkinsfile-pipeline-library.png)

 # How to Use